Battling Constant Stomach Pains

 Common causes of constant stomach pains can include: medications, food allergies or intolerances, infections such as parasites or bacteria in the digestive tract, Crohn’s disease and other autoimmune disorders, gallstones or kidney stones, appendicitis, hernia and irritable bowel syndrome (IBS).

 When you’re dealing with constant stomach pains, it’s important to take measures to reduce your discomfort.
-Depending on the underlying cause of your pain, options may include: avoiding certain foods or drinks that aggravate symptoms; managing stress through calming exercises like meditation and yoga; taking medications prescribed by your doctor; and undergoing tests such as blood analysis, imaging studies or endoscopy.
+Depending on the underlying cause of your pain, options may include:

 It’s also important to make time for yourself and to practice self-care.
 This can help you handle the pain more effectively and keep your body healthy, even when it’s feeling uncomfortable.